Does Getting SNAP Affect My Eligibility for Part D LIS/Extra Help?

 Related Topics

-If you’re a Medicare enrollee who receives SNAP benefits, you may be wondering how that might affect your ability to qualify for other important, money-saving benefits programs.
+If you’re a Medicare enrollee who receives SNAP, you may be wondering how that might affect your ability to qualify for other important benefits programs.
 One such program is the Medicare Part D Low Income Subsidy (LIS), also known as “Extra Help.”

 What is Part D LIS/Extra Help?

 Part D LIS/Extra Help covers a portion of out-of-pocket prescription drug costs to provide financial relief for those with limited income and resources.
-Starting in 2024, the program’s Partial Subsidy benefit will be eliminated and eligibility for the Full Subsidy will be expanded to people with up to 150% of the Federal Poverty Level (FPL).
-If you qualify, you will pay:
+Eligibility is open to people with income up to 150% of the federal poverty level (FPL).

 - No premiums for your Part D drug plan